-If you wish to transport something which doesn’t fit under these regulations, then you will need to transport them under the abnormal invisible loads provisions of the Motor Vehicle (Authorisations of Special Types) General Order 2003.
+If you’re looking to transport something which doesn’t fit under these regulations, then you will need to transport them under the abnormal invisible loads provisions of the Motor Vehicle (Authorisations of Special Types) General Order 2003.
 This will ensure you are compliant and that it is all done correctly.
 It’s vital to look up rules and regulations ahead of time to avoid any potential fines or other repercussions.
 When you are transporting abnormal loads there is more to think about than just normal transportation.
 Here we take a look at the main things you need to consider that will help the next time you need to transport an abnormal load.

 What is an abnormal load?